kevinsullivan/cs-dm/notes/logic-and-code.rst

 This procedure updates the values stored at two locations in memory referred to by the variables, *estimate* and *newestimate*.
-It repeats the update process until it *converges* on the desired answer, at which point the values of the two variables become equal.
+It repeats the update process until the process *converges* on the answer, which occurs when the values of the two variables become equal.
 The result is then returned to the caller of this procedure.

 Note that, following good programming style, we included the specification of the procedure as a document string in the second line